 How do IRWEs help a beneficiary?
 When an individual has an approved IRWE, Social Security will deduct the cost of the IRWE from the amount of their gross earned income for the month.
 Having less than the full amount of their earned income counted can help in two ways:

-1. During Substantial Gainful Activity or SGA determinations for SSDI beneficiaries, IRWEs can enable an individual to potentially earn more than the standard limit on earnings ($1,170 per month for 2017) and still continue receiving their benefit.
+- During Substantial Gainful Activity or SGA determinations for SSDI beneficiaries, IRWEs can enable an individual to potentially earn more than the standard limit on earnings (click here for current and historical SGA limits) and still continue receiving their benefit.
 Whether or not benefits continue depends on the amount of an individual’s earnings and the amount of the approved IRWE.

 I think I may have an IRWE.
 How do I report this to Social Security?
 IRWEs must be approved by Social Security before they can help a beneficiary by being deductible from earnings.
 If you are an SSDI or SSI recipient and you have an expense(s) you believe may qualify as an IRWE, you should first be sure to gather and keep receipts for those expenses.
 Social Security will require you to submit proof of the amount of the expense and proof that you paid for the expense.
 Copies of these receipts should be submitted to your local Social Security field office monthly.